DauntlessTech/Udacity_Project5_Map/README.md

 6. Bookmarks can be made by clicking the icon next to any venue, likewise removing bookmarks is as easy as clicking on their corresponding icon

+8. Refine results by name using the refine results search bar, start with the first letter of the name you are looking for

-7. Enjoy and please contact me if you have any questions, comments, or praise. :)
+9. Enjoy and please contact me if you have any questions, comments, or praise. :)

+>> Ideas
+    -- Make refiner also searchable by address phone or twitter handle -- Make a function that will sort the list from a-z, z-a -- Add user accounts to store bookmarks.
+Meteor?